Baaeed

-Baaeed (foaled 8 April 2018) is a British retired Thoroughbred racehorse.
+Baaeed (foaled 8 April 2018) is a British-bred retired Thoroughbred racehorse.
 He began his racing career as a three-year-old in 2021 and was undefeated in six races that year, including the Prix du Moulin and Queen Elizabeth II Stakes.
 In the following year he took his unbeaten run to ten with victories in the Lockinge Stakes, Queen Anne Stakes, Sussex Stakes and International Stakes, before losing his final race in the Champion Stakes.

 Background

 Baaeed is a bay horse with no white markings bred in England by Hamdan bin Rashid Al Maktoum's Shadwell Estate.
 The colt was sent into training with William Haggas at Somerville Lodge in Newmarket, Suffolk.

 He was from the eighth crop of foals sired by Sea the Stars who won the 2000 Guineas, Epsom Derby and Prix de l'Arc de Triomphe in 2009.
 His other major winners have included Harzand, Taghrooda, Stradivarius, Sea of Class and Sea The Moon.
-Baaeed's dam Aghareed showed good racing ability, winning two of her five starts including the Listed Prix de Liancourt before becoming a successful broodmare whose previous foals included the dual Geoffrey Freer Stakes winner Hukum.
+Baaeed's dam Aghareed showed good racing ability, winning two of her five starts including the Listed Prix de Liancourt before becoming a successful broodmare whose previous foals included Hukum.
 She was a daughter of the Breeders' Cup Filly & Mare Turf winner Lahudood and a female-line descendant of the outstanding racehorse and broodmare Height of Fashion.